Uganda Safaris Through Fort Portal City

-These pre-planned Uganda safaris to Fort Portal town are all-inclusive and can be customized to meet any traveler’s demands.
+These pre-planned Uganda safaris to Fort Portal City are all-inclusive and can be customized to meet any traveler’s demands.

 Historical Site Seeing, Bird Watching, Community, Culture, People

-Fort Portal Town is named after a British fortress constructed between 1891 and 1893 on the site of the towns present day golf club, with the aim of protecting the Toro Kingdom from guerrilla raids by King Kabalega of Bunyoro.
+Fort Portal is a Tourism City which is named after a British fortress constructed between 1891 and 1893 on the site of the city’s present day golf club, with the aim of protecting the Toro Kingdom from guerrilla raids by King Kabalega of Bunyoro.
 Fort Garry as it was originally known was named after the British Consul General of Zanzibar Sir Gerald Portal, who arrived in Buganda in late 1892 to formalize the protectorate ship of Uganda and died of malaria on Zanzibar a few months later.
 Norma Lorimar, who traveled to Fort portal in 1913, referred to the settlement as “Toro” adding that it then consists of “about six bungalows, the bank, the Boma, the huts for a few KARs (kings African Riffles), the Indian bazaar and the native settlement.

 - The beautiful Toro palace that lies on the hill above the town

 - Kibale Forest National Park, famous for chimpanzee tracking activities.